Mozambican Marine Conservation Project

 Humpback Whale Breaching

 Humpback Whale Monitoring Programme During the winter months of July to September, hundreds of humpback whales migrate from Antarctica to Southern Africa to mate and give birth.
-If you are travelling in these months you are likely to see them leaping from the water whilst out at sea, as well as from the comfort of your accommodation!
-If you would like to solely focus on these majestic creatures and contribute to their conservation efforts during your time here, you can join the specialist Humpback Whale Monitoring Programme which runs from July to September (more information can be found in the project guide - please enquire for a copy)!
+If you are travelling in these months, you are likely to see them leaping from the water whilst out at sea, as well as from the comfort of your accommodation!
+If you would like to focus solely on these majestic creatures and contribute to their conservation efforts during your time here, you can join the specialist Humpback Whale Monitoring Programme (more information can be found in the project guide - please enquire for a copy)!

 Itinerary

-If you do not have any dive qualifications, you will spend your first 2-3 days gaining your RAID Open Water qualification.
-After this, you can take part in all the activities, and if staying for longer than 3 weeks, can also opt to gain additional dive qualifications.
-If you are already Open Water qualified or above, you do not need to complete any additional courses to take part but there is an option to gain further qualifications if you wish.
+If you want to participate in the scuba diving option but do not have any dive qualifications, you will need to choose the Scuba Diving + A Dive Qualification option, where you'll spend your first 2-3 days gaining a RAID Open Water qualification.
+After this, you can take part in all the diving activities.
+If you are already Open Water qualified or above or participating in the snorkelling-based option, you do not need to complete any dive courses to take part, but there are opportunities to gain further qualifications if you wish.

-Day 2 - 13 - Project Days: Project activities run from Monday – Friday and each week you will join at least 4 research dives, 1 snorkelling trip in the estuary and various community activities alongside data analysis sessions and marine biology talks.
-Your weekends are free for you to spend at your leisure and there is a lot to see and do in the local area!
-For more information, and for an example of a typical day on the project, please enquire to receive the project guide.
+Day 2 - 13 - Project Days: Project activities run from Monday to Friday, and each week, you will join at least 4 research dives or snorkel-based surveys, a snorkelling trip in the estuary and various community activities alongside data analysis sessions and marine biology talks.
+Your weekends are free for you to spend at your leisure, and there is a lot to see and do in the local area!
+For more information and for an example of a typical day on the project, please enquire to receive the project guide.

-Day 14 - Final Day: Sadly, today is your final day, so after saying goodbye to your fellow volunteers and the project staff, you’ll transfer back to Inhambane Airport for your return flight home or to continue your independent travel plans.
+Day 14 - Final Day: Sadly, today is your final day.
+After saying goodbye to your fellow volunteers and the project staff, you’ll transfer back to Inhambane Airport for your return flight home or to continue your independent travel plans.

 Durations & Prices